AresMUSH/aresmush/plugins/manage/help/en/trouble_tutorial.md

 ### Banning Trolls

+Banning a site doesn't target a particular character, but a particular IP or hostname.
+It prevents ANY characters from logging in, being created, or accessing the web portal from that site.
+Be aware that this can also block _other_ players logging in from the same site, especially if the player's internet provider uses dynamic IP addresses.

-In the [Web Portal banned/suspect sites configuration](http://aresmush.com/tutorials/config/sites.html), you can designate certain IP addresses and/or hostnames as suspect or banned sites.
+In the [Web Portal banned/suspect sites configuration](http://aresmush.com/tutorials/config/sites.html), you can designate specific IP addresses and/or hostnames as banned sites.

-Banning a site prevents players from logging in at all from that site.
+The `ban` command is a shortcut for editing the site config and re-passwording the troublesome player.

+### Setting Suspects

-Marking a site as suspect will alert you (via staff job) any time a new character first logs in for the first time from that site.
+Suspect sites are ones that aren't banned, but you want to be aware if anyone new comes from that site.
+Marking a site as suspect will alert you (via staff job) if a new character logs in from that site.

+In the [Web Portal banned/suspect sites configuration](http://aresmush.com/tutorials/config/sites.html), you can designate specific IP addresses and/or hostnames as suspect sites.

+> **Note:** Setting a site suspect does not enact any special logging, unlike the SUSPECT flag in other MU servers.

 ### Blacklisting Proxy Sites